vijayjadhavaug/Decision-Tree/readme.md

 if value is too small - under fitting if value is too big - over fitting

+### Min Samples Split: \

+lets say if you give 100 over here.
+ON any node, if there less than 100 samples, then no furthere split will happen. that will become tyou leaf node and stop there.
+    more the value --> underfitting

+### Min sample leaf:
+if it is set to 100, then while splitting a node, the upcoming split should have atleast 100 records/samples.
+    more the value --> underfitting

+### Max Features:
+    if your dataset has 100 columns, then you can decide if you want only 50 columns out of it.
+You can only provide the number and cannot decide which columns you want to perform split on. this decision happens randomly and we do not have control. the intend is to reduce overfitting.

+### Min Impurity Decrease:

+    if set to 0.01, it means during split, if the impurity reduces by more or equal to set value only then split will happen else not.
+    High values leads to underfitting since the splits will complete soon.

+### Max Leaf Nodes:
+    number of leaf nodes that should be there after split is decided by this number.

 ## Q. Can we say that if the ENTROPY=0, then no further splitting. does it mean splitting will happen until entropy becomes zero?